 This guide seeks to increase meaningful youth participation in reproductive health and HIV/AIDS programming at an institutional and programmatic level.
 The target audience includes senior and middle management, staff involved in implementing activities, and youth who may be engaged in an organization's work.
 It includes an assessment and planning tool, a training curriculum, and a conceptual overview of issues.
 The background handouts discuss such issues as impact and include case studies of successful youth involvement (2005).

 This guide covers basic ideas on community mobilization, youth participation, and participatory tools with examples from Africa.
-It provides tools, processes, and activities for mobilizing young people and communities to address youth sexual reproductive health, including HIV prevention (2009).
+It provides tools, processes, and activities for mobilizing young people and communities to address youth reproductive health, including HIV prevention (2009).

-This guide is a resource for young people interested in developing sustainable organizations, specifically those that address youth sexual and reproductive health rights.
+This guide is a resource for young people interested in developing sustainable organizations, specifically those that address youth reproductive health rights.
 It draws on the experiences of two independent youth-led organizations and outlines strategic planning, governance structures, fundraising, communications, decision-making models, best practices, and lessons learned (2011).

 This guide, created through an innovative process led by young people, aims to help build and harness young people as assets to development programs.
 The guide demonstrates how young people can positively contribute to development in four operational areas: organizational development, policy and planning, implementation, and monitoring and evaluation.
 It also draws together case studies, resources, and practical "how to" guidance from around the world.
 Readers can also browse the guide and a number of associated resources directly online, section by section (2010).